logur/logur/README.md

 ### Why not just X logger?

 To be honest: mostly because I don't care.
-Loggers proliferated in the Go ecosystem in the past few years.
+Logging libraries proliferated in the Go ecosystem in the past few years.
 Each tries to convince you it's the most performant or the easiest to use.
 But the fact is your application doesn't care which you use.
 In fact, it's happier if it doesn't know anything about it at all.
-Logger libraries (just like every third-party library) are external dependencies.
+Logging libraries (just like every third-party library) are external dependencies.
 If you wire them into your application, it will be tied to the chosen libraries forever.
 That's why using a custom interface is a highly recommended practice.